 Click here to join “Outside of the Box”, a live virtual program happening at 11am.

-Bring your questions and join Kathy Nicholson, an occupational therapist with From the Heart Therapy Services, certified in Sensory Integration assessment and therapy with more than 40 years of experience in pediatrics, both in clinic treatment and school-based consultation, as we explore the reasons behind struggles with self-regulation and how you can help your child.
+Kathy Nicholson is an occupational therapist with From the Heart Therapy Services, certified in Sensory Integration assessment and therapy with more than 40 years of experience in pediatrics, both in clinic treatment and school-based consultation.

 Whether your child has been diagnosed with special needs or has particular challenges yet to be identified; whether they are spirited, struggle with reading or writing, or have sensory issues; whether they have learning, emotional, or behavioral differences, or fall into the quirky kid category, we’ll explore the means to help you help your child here in the Westlake area with monthly guest speakers and parent discussions.
 This series is targeted toward parents of children throughout Eanes ISD, whether in public, private, or home schooling, and is open to everyone.